Resurrection (2025)

 Has Chinese cinematography surpassed the West?
 Considering Sinners won best picture for cinematography, this may be turning into a reality.
 But will western audiences connect with this self-indulgent cinematic flex?
 Chinese cinema has always been overly poetic to a fault, and this film is no different.
 But Bi Gan takes it to 11 incorporating nearly every cinematic technique imaginable through 6 vignettes on the 6 senses.
 Itโs a film about dreams, quite similar to Kurosawaโs Dreams, except with modern execution.
 I think itโs probably most similar to Wong Kar Waiโs 2046.
 And I have to say even as someone that dismisses Chinese cinema, this film floored me.
 I hate to admit it, but even Jackson Yee impressed me, completely shapeshifting into unrecognizable characters - Yes, they are all the same person.
 Itโs not technically perfect but Iโd argue itโs still more creative than Poor Things given the chasm in budgets.

-Were this film made in the West, I have no doubt it would be heralded as a cinematic milestone.
+Were this film made in the West, I have no doubt it would be heralded as a cinematic achievement.
 I think it puts Sinners to shame, though it is a different kind of cinematography.
 The art film begins with silent stop motion reminiscent of Frankenstein and Nosferatu.
 That opening alone is better than anything Wes Anderson has produced in the past 5 years, though it may feel like a film student directed it.
 Actually each section feels quite distinct in style as if directed by multiple collaborators creatively throwing everything and the kitchen sink at this masterpiece.
 The second act keeps things afloat through extreme German expressionism, but the biggest turn off of the film will be the third act that has the typical flowery Chinese cultural history.
 The fourth and fifth acts are clearly the best, and if you persist, you may witness a better one shot version of Sinners in a fraction of its time.

 Analysis: